scalawithcats/scala-with-cats/src/pages/monads/either.md

 because they return results of type `Either` instead of `Left` and `Right`.
-This helps avoid type inference bugs caused by over-narrowing.
+This helps avoid type inference bugs caused by over-narrowing, like the bug in the example below:
-The following code provides an example:

 ```tut:book:fail
 def countPositive(nums: List[Int]) =